675 I St., NW; 1402 Okie St NE; 1201 K St., NW

 The homegrown chain dishes up several styles of breakfast tacos at selection locations.
 All include eggs, cheese, and crispy potatoes—bacon or chorizo is up to you.

 1280 Fourth St., NE

-The folks behind Shaw’s Espita Mezcaleria and Ghostburger recently opened these twin all-day Mexican restaurants in La Cosecha marketplace, near Union Market.
-The walk-up taqueria opens daily at 7:30 AM with $2 pours of local Counter Culture coffee and three styles of egg breakfast tacos on homemade corn tortillas, including crispy potato with cheese or carnitas with pickled jalapeños.
-Neighboring full-service restaurant Cocina Mexicana channels a beachy vibe with daily brunch from 9 AM to noon—you won’t find tacos there, but chilaquiles and masa waffles sound pretty good.
-Both have patios for outdoor dining.
+The folks behind Shaw’s Espita Mezcaleria and Ghostburger are behind this indoor/outdoor shop at La Cosecha marketplace, near Union Market.
+The walk-up taqueria opens early with $2 pours of local Counter Culture coffee and three styles of egg breakfast tacos on homemade corn tortillas, including crispy potato with cheese or carnitas with pickled jalapeños.

 Locals Tacos and Tequila

 The former Mokomandy space is now a colorful taqueria with plenty of options ranging from birria tacos to seafood.
 Breakfast tacos make an appearance on the all-day menu with eggs, cheddar, chorizo, and pico de gallo, and you can round out a platter with rice and beans.

 The brunch menu at this Chevy Chase DC spot reveals plenty of less-common Mexican specialties like migas norteñas or black-bean molletes (an open-faced sandwich).
 There are, of course, breakfast tacos—and burritos—with chorizo, potatoes, and scrambled eggs on homemade tortillas.